daattali/beautiful-jekyll/capstone/proposal.md

 ---

-## Capstone project guidelines

-Successful MDS capstone projects...

-- pose an interesting and open-ended question/problem that can be addressed using data science for which data is available or obtainable.
-- pose a multi-faceted question/problem, containing enough dimensions to be addressed in a multitude of ways.
-- are sufficiently deep, such that a useful data product can be made in two months that makes a solid advance on the problem.
-- can be split up into milestones, such that concrete progress can be made in two months.
-- draw on various tools and topics the students have learned in their [courses](https://ubc-mds.github.io/descriptions/) during the MDS program.

-The work involved in each capstone project must include

-- refining the project's over-arching question into one that can be directly addressed using data science;
-- using data science to draw useful information and recommendations from data; and
-- making the information and recommendations accessible to the capstone partner through various effective means of communication (such as documentation, visuals, presentations, and reports).

-What a capstone project is _not_:

-- Setting up and/or maintaining a database.
-    - This project should focus on a data science problem.
-- A pre-specified approach, such as applying a particular machine learning algorithm to a particular data set.
-    - This type of project is too narrow, not open-ended, and has only one or a few solutions.
-We expect our students to creatively come up with their own data science approaches to address the capstone partner's over-arching question/problem (with advice from the capstone partner on data science approaches).
-- Data cleaning.
-    - Although we expect some data wrangling to be involved in the project, we ask that you provide data that is mostly clean and "ready-to-go".
-If you need help with this, [ASDa](https://asda.stat.ubc.ca/) from the UBC Department of Statistics might be able to help for a fee.

-## Student Expectations

-We expect our student groups to

-- communicate productively, identify sub-problems that could be worked on individually by team members, and integrate contributions of team members into a final product;
-- work at least four full-time days per week on the project;
-- document and present their work at UBC (using written, oral, and visual means) at various points throughout the course.
-- optionally (but strongly recommended), present their final product and findings to the capstone partner's organization.

 ## Expectations of Capstone Partners

 - You should be able to provide our students with ample data that is relevant to a question/problem faced by your organization.
 This need not belong to the capstone partner's organization -- for example, it could come freely online.
 Datasets must be sufficiently clean, and an appropriate and size that the students will be able to load into R and/or Python in a reasonable amount of time and effort.